Multicultural Postdoctoral Residency

 Qualifications and Stipend:

-The Multicultural Postdoctoral Residency for the 2014-2015 cohort will provide a stipend of $29,000 (for the 9-month placement) with excellent medical and dental benefits.
+The Multicultural Postdoctoral Residency for the 2015-2016 cohort will provide a stipend comp rate of $3,098 a month from 8/11/15 – 5/28/16).
+Residents will have access to excellent medical and dental benefits.
 Residents will also have staff privileges that include library use, access to a gym, discounts on public transportation, days off for holiday closures, and two personal holidays.
 Note that Residents interested in parking on campus lots must purchase a parking permit (approximately $100 per semester; please see Parking Services website).

 Multicultural Postdoctoral Residency Emphasis Area